wp-plugins/google/readme.txt

 * Show/hide Google +1 counts
 * Customize position of the button
 * Shortcodes and styling for further customization
+* Track your +1s with Analytics integration
+* Integrate your Google+ Page with WordPress

 == Installation ==
 = To Install: =